stefanbylund/zxnext_bmp_tools/README.md

 RGB888 colors, this may not always be the best choice.
 Sometimes, better results are achieved by rounding upwards (-ceil) or downwards (-floor).

+If the -std-palette option is specified, the original RGB888 colors in the palette are converted to the Spectrum Next standard palette RGB332 colors (which are extended to RGB333 colors when displayed).
+This is useful if you need to use the standard palette.
+However, better results are generally achieved when converting to the closest matching RGB333 colors.

 Examples:
 ```
 > nextbmp image.bmp
 > nextbmp -ceil image.bmp image2.bmp
+> nextbmp -floor -std-palette image.bmp image2.bmp
 ```

 The first example will convert the palette in the BMP file image.bmp.
 The second example will convert the palette in the BMP file image.bmp and write it to the new BMP file image2.bmp and round up the color values to the nearest integer when converting the palette.
+The third example will convert the palette in the BMP file image.bmp to the Spectrum Next standard palette and write it to the new BMP file image2.bmp and round down the color values to the nearest integer when converting the pixel colors.

 ### nextraw

 Tool for converting an uncompressed 8-bit BMP file to a raw image file for Spectrum Next.
 The RGB888 colors in the BMP palette are converted to RGB333 colors.
 If no destination file for the raw image is specified, the same name as the source BMP file is used but with the extension ".nxi".
-If the -own-palette option is specified, the raw palette is written to a separate file with the same name as the raw image file but with the extension ".nxp", otherwise it is prepended to the raw image file.
+If the -sep-palette option is specified, the raw palette is written to a separate file with the same name as the raw image file but with the extension ".nxp", otherwise it is prepended to the raw image file.
+If the -no-palette option is specified, no raw palette is created, e.g. if the BMP file uses the Spectrum Next standard palette there is no need to create the raw palette.
 Run the nextraw tool without any parameters to get a list of all options.

 Note: If the BMP file does not already contain an RGB888 palette representing the Spectrum Next RGB333 colors, first convert the BMP file to Spectrum Next